-She was seventeen when she hung up the phone after a whispered conversation with her boyfriend, and her mom called her name.
-When she turned around, her mom said, “Are you pregnant?”
+She hung up the phone after a whispered conversation with her boyfriend, and her mom called her name.
+When she turned around, her mom asked:

-She was.
-And she was only seventeen years old, a recent high-school graduate.
+And so began my mother’s journey.
+She was seventeen years old, and a recent high-school graduate.
 The year was 1963.

 Mom doesn’t remember exactly how long she stayed in the Home, a month or so, before her labor started.
-A nun escorted her to Vancouver’s Grace Hospital, where after laboring alone for hours in April of 1964, she eventually birthed a girl, and named her for her youngest sister and her mother.
-Five days later, her mother collected her from the hospital.
-They paused at the Nursery window, and both left crying.
-Mom cried for weeks, but privately.
-Her mother made it very plain she was to tell no one about the baby.
-For almost two decades, Mom kept the secret bottled inside her.
-And it nearly broke her.
+A nun escorted her to Vancouver’s Grace Hospital, where after laboring alone for hours in April of 1964, Mom eventually birthed a girl she named her for her youngest sister and her mother.
+Five days later, Grandma collected Mom from the hospital.
+They paused at the nursery window, and both left crying.
+Mom continued to cry for years afterwards, but always privately.
+Her mother had made it very plain she was to tell no one about the baby.
+And so, for almost two decades, Mom kept the secret bottled inside her.
+It nearly broke her.

-I was fifteen when she finally told me about my older sister, the circumstances around her birth.
-We both sobbed.
-And sobbed.
-Mom’s pain and shame was a raw then, as it was in 1998 when she finally met her eldest child.
-I’d like to say the reunion resulted in a lifelong loving relationship.
-It didn’t.
+I was fifteen when she finally told me about my older sister, and the circumstances around her birth.
+We sobbed, and sobbed.
+Mom’s pain and shame was a raw then as it was in 1998 when she finally met her eldest child.
+I’d like to say the reunion resulted in a lifelong and loving relationship.
+It did not.
 Not all adoption reunions get a HEA.
-And that is in part what inspired My Dear One; to give my heroine, Dianna, the happy ending my mother could only wish for.
+That is in part what inspired me to write My Dear One; to give my heroine, Dianna, the happy ending my mother could only wish for.

 Mom and me at a Blue Jays game.
-She’s a Blue Jays fanatic!
+She was a Blue Jays’ fanatic!

-Mom eventually sought counselling and received the guidance and support she needed to begin healing, some thirty-four years after leaving her daughter in a hospital bassinet for others to raise.
-There is no way to know if that was the best decision, or if my mom could have provided a good life for my half-sister had she the resources and support to keep her, because keeping her simply wasn’t a viable option.
+Mom eventually sought counselling and received the guidance and support she needed to begin healing, some thirty-four years after leaving her daughter behind in a hospital bassinet for others to raise.
+There is no way to know if that was the best decision or if my mom could have provided a good life for my half-sister had she the resources and support to keep her, because keeping her simply wasn’t an option.

-Mom is only one of millions of young women, throughout history, coerced by family or circumstances into relinquishing a child in belief it was better for both baby, and the birth mother.
-Time, knowledge, and education and awareness of the psychological harm forced and secret adoptions inflict on not only the mothers, but later on, adoptees desperate to discover their origins, has resulted in positive change.
+Mom died in 2023 one of millions of women throughout history coerced by family, society, or circumstances into relinquishing a child in belief it was better for both baby, and birth mother.
+Time, knowledge, education, and awareness of the psychological harm forced and secret adoptions inflict on not only the mothers but late, on the adoptees desperate to discover their origins has resulted in positive change.

-If you’re a birth mother or father, or adoptee, with unresolved pain regarding the loss of your birth child, or parents, please reach out.
+Please, if you’re a birth mother or father, or an adoptee with unresolved pain regarding the loss of your birth child or birth parents, please reach out before it’s too late.
 Help is there.
-You don’t have to suffer alone, or in silence, any more.
+You don’t have to suffer alone, or in silence anymore.

 For more on where to find help in your area, please check out the following sites: